ilyasProgrammer/odoo-telegram/telegram/README.rst

   * BotPollingThread - 1 per each database with token - calls bot.polling() function

     * telebot's polling_thread - 1 thread to listen for events from Telegram and delegate work to  telebot's worker_pool
     * telebot's worker_pool -  pool of thread to handle telegram events.
 Executes registry['telegram.command'].telegram_listener().
-It has threads number equal to telegram.telegram_threads ir.config_parameter.
+It has threads number equal to telegram.num_telegram_threads ir.config_parameter.

 Further information
 -------------------